-- First character defines a type of I/O tag: - ° I Integer16 (default) one register is read, signed - U Unsigned16 one register is read, unsigned - Uu Unsigned16 one register is read, unsigned, only upper byte is considered (1st in sequence) - UI Unsigned16 one register is read, unsigned, only lower byte is considered (2nd in sequence) - f Float (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as big-endian (see Note). - F Float (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as little-endian (so-called Modicon format), (see Note) - L Unsigned long (4 bytes = 2 registers) two registers with Address and Address+1 are read, unsigned, and transmitted as big-endian (see Note) - LI Unsigned long (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as little-endian, unsigned (see Note) - S Signed long (4 bytes = 2 registers) two registers with Address and Address+1 are read, signed, and transmitted as big-endian (see Note) - SI Signed long (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as little-endian, signed (see Note) - $^\circ~$ B Byte unsigned, only the upper 8 bits of the register value - X Byte unsigned, only the lower 8 bits of the register value - sn.
+- The first character defines a type of I/O tag: $^{\circ}~$ I Integer16 (default) one register is read, signed - U Unsigned16 one register is read, unsigned

+- Uu Unsigned16 one register is read, unsigned, only the upper byte is processed (1st in sequence) - UI Unsigned16 one register is read, unsigned, only the lower byte is processed (2nd in sequence) - f Float (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as big-endian (see Note). - F Float (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as little-endian (so-called Modicon format). (see Note) - L Unsigned long (4 bytes = 2 registers) two registers with Address and Address+1 are read, unsigned, and transmitted as big-endian (see Note) - LI Unsigned long (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as little-endian, unsigned (see Note) - S Signed long (4 bytes = 2 registers) two registers with Address and Address+1 are read, signed, and transmitted as big-endian (see Note) - SI Signed long (4 bytes = 2 registers) two registers with Address and Address+1 are read and transmitted as little-endian, signed (see Note) - $^\circ~$ B Byte unsigned, only the upper 8 bits of the register value - X Byte unsigned, only the lower 8 bits of the register value - sn.
 Text string with the length of n characters, one register is one character, n registers with Address up to Address+n-1 are read - an.
-Text string with the length of 2n characters, one register is two ASCII characters, characters are transmitted in the same order as they appear in the string, n registers with Address up to Address+n-1 are read - Modifier d indicates that a number is an 8-byte number (4 consecutive registers).
-It can be used for types L, LI, S, SI, F,f, and it is used for configuration of signed/unsigned 8-byte integer as well as an 8-byte float (big-endian <B8>...<B1> and little-endian <B1>...<B8> formats).
+Text string with the length of 2\n characters, one register is two ASCII characters, characters are transmitted in the same order as they appear in the string, n registers with Address up to Address+n-1 are read - An.
+Text string with the length of 2\n characters, one register is two ASCII characters, characters are transmitted in big-endian order (i.e. .
+"1234" is transmitted as "2143"), n registers with Address up to Address+n-1 are read - Modifier d indicates that a number is an 8-byte number (4 consecutive registers).
+It can be used for types L, LI, S, SI, F,f, and it is used for configuration of signed/unsigned 8-byte integer as well as an 8-byte float (big-endian <B8>..<B1> and little-endian <B1>..<B8> formats).
 Modifier D indicates that a number is an 8-byte number (4 consecutive registers).
-It can be used for types LI, SI, F, and it is used for configuration of signed/unsigned 8-byte integer as well as an 8-byte float (little-endian <B2><B1><B1> and little-endian <B1>...<B8> formats).
-Modifier D indicates that a number is an 8-byte number (4 consecutive registers).
 It can be used for types LI, SI, F and it is used for configuration of signed/unsigned 8-byte integer as well as an 8-byte float (little-endian format <B2><B1><B4><B3><B6><B5><B8><B7>).
-Note: when using a modifiers d or D, the I/O tag must be of Analog type (Ai), because Integer type (Ci) in D2000 is implemented as a 4-byte variable and overflow might occur.
+Note: when using a modifier d or D, the I/O tag must be of Analog type (Ai), because the Integer type (Ci) in D2000 is implemented as a 4-byte variable, and overflow might occur.
 Writing of Integer type (Co) as an 8-byte number is supported. - Modifier b indicates that figure is coded by BCD.
-It can be used for I/O tags of I, U, B, L, LI types. - Modifier s indicates that a status register (Unsigned16) located on address Address is followed by a big-endian Float value located on address Ad dress+1..
+It can be used for I/O tags of I, U, B, L, LI types. - Modifier s indicates that a status register (Unsigned16) located on address Address is followed by a big-endian Float value located on address Ad dress+1...
 Address+2.
 This indicator is used for type f and it is implemented for calorimeter Endress+Hauser RMS621.
 The following table shows the values of the status register and their mapping to D2000 attributes.